bluemont/shape/README.md

 # Shape

+**Note**: I'm currently drafting and iterating on this README before starting on implementation.
+THERE IS NO CODE YET! :)

 Shape is a Clojure library to parse a data structure in relation to an arbitrarily complex shape specification.